strawbees/learning-cms/README.md

 If you are on a Linux machine, check [Portainer](https://www.portainer.io/installation/)

+Note: When your WordPress container starts it will mess up with `wp/wp-config.php` and `.httaccess`.
+Do not commit those changes.
+Discard the changes on those files with your favorite git ninja moves.

 ## Deploying

 The application will default to settings the local/docker configuration if the correct environment variables are not set.
 This would allow deploying in most server setup.